NikosPallas/Unity-Shooting-game/README.md

 Plot:
 The main plot is that the knowledge of Java language has been locked in crystals which had been scattered in different worlds in time.
-The player's mission is to discover and collect all the crystals answering the questions that protect them in.
+The player's mission is to discover and collect all the crystals answering the questions that protect them.